amatov/DataSetTracker/OpenCVvideo/README.md

-### In this folder, I have uploaded, frame by frame, the image processing and feature segmentation results of my algorithm.
+### In this folder, I uploaded the image processing and feature segmentation results of my algorithm frame by frame.